stanleyrya/CS326-Team-Rocket/README.md

 # How To Run (On Mac OS X)

-Running this application requires Postgresql, Node.js, and pg
+Running this application requires Postgresql, Node.js, and pg.
 ##Installing Postgresql:
 1. Install Homebrew (Terminal package installer)
 2. Install postgresql